‘Goblin’ K-Drama Ratings Soar With Back-To-Back Finale: 5 Reasons Why Gong Yoo’s Starrer Is Worth Watching

-Goblin‘s 2-part finale glued fans to the screen for three hours on January 21.
+Goblin‘s two-part finale glued fans to the screen for three hours on January 21.
 The Gong Yoo starrer dominated the ratings race with an average score of 19.6 based on TNmS, even hitting a peak of 22.1 percent.
-It is now the highest rated tvN drama edging out former top grosser Reply 1988, which averaged 18.4 percent on its last episode.
+It is now the highest rated tvN drama, edging out former top grosser Reply 1988, which averaged 18.4 percent on its last episode.

-Throughout Goblin‘s run, comparisons with The Legend of the Blue Sea have plagued the drama because both have similar themes of fantasy and romance.
-Since Goblin was aired on cable TV that requires a paid subscription, there were lesser viewers compared to The Legend of the Blue Sea, which is shown on SBS, a free TV channel.
+Throughout Goblin’s run, comparisons with The Legend of the Blue Sea have plagued the drama because both have similar themes of fantasy and romance.
+Since Goblin was aired on cable TV that requires a paid subscription, there were less viewers compared to The Legend of the Blue Sea, which is shown on SBS, a free TV channel.
 The Lee Min Ho starrer has yet to air its finale on January 25.

 After filming the epic drama, stars Gong Yoo (Kim Shin/Goblin), Lee Dong Wook (Wang Yeo/Grim Reaper), Kim Go Eun (Ji Eun Tak), Yoo In Na (Sunny) and Yook Sung Jae (Yoo Duk Hwa) shared their farewell messages to their fans.
 Soompi shared the cast’s heartfelt gratitude with images of the stars and their handwritten messages.